Contact Us Terms of Use Privacy & Cookies Statement

 • Men's Public Bath at Atami Seaside Spa & Resort/Oyster

 The seaside city of Atami (literal translation: "hot ocean") is set on a steep volcanic crater on Sagami Bay, under two hours from Tokyo and Yokohama.
-The resort town's mild climate and sandy beaches (especially with their summertime fireworks and entertainment) are big attractions, but the chloride and sulphur hot springs have been the main draw for ages.
+The resort town's mild climate and sandy beaches (especially with summertime fireworks and entertainment) are big attractions, but the sulfate and salt-rich hot springs have been the main draw for ages.
 It's said that Japan's 17th-century military leader had Atami water carted 70 miles to his castle in Tokyo just so that he could bathe in it.

 • Beppu